AlfishSoftware/godot-files-vscode/README.md

 # Godot Files

 Provides syntax-highlighting for some Godot Editor files.
-This isn't meant to replace the [godot-tools] extension, but it has improvements on its supported files.
+This is **not** meant to replace the [godot-tools] extension, but to improve on its supported files.
+This plugin can work alongside godot-tools, but it's independent and does not require it or Godot Editor to provide any functionality.

 [godot-tools]: https://github.com/godotengine/godot-vscode-plugin